Tawfiq06/Adaptive-Arena-Fighter/README.md

 **Ranged attacks** fire an arrow that checks collision against all players every frame.
 The AI uses this too, so tracking incoming arrows matters.

 **Health potions** spawn every 15 seconds, up to 2 active at once.
 Walking over one restores health.
-They are a meaningful strategic target in both PVP and PVE, and the AI actively navigates toward them when its health is low.
+They are a meaningful strategic target in both PVP and PVE.

 ---

 ## Player Names and HUD

 Before the match, both players type a custom name using the keyboard.
 The screen handles backspace, caps lock, and length limits.
 Names default to "P1" and "P2" if skipped.
+When in Player VS AI mode, only the player gets to enter a name.
+The AI is defaulted to "P2".

 In-game, each name renders directly above its player's health bar.
 The position is calculated from the string length so it always sits centered over the bar regardless of how long the name is.